AlexeyKopchinskiy/Portfolio-project-5-v2/README.md

 Each user role is supported with a tailored dashboard experience:

+- **Readers** can access posts that are not marked as premium.
+Attempting to open premium posts will show "Premium Access Required" banner with the upgrade link.
 - **Authors** can create, edit, and manage posts with a clean form interface and responsive layout.
 - **Reviewers** have access to review tools, including status toggles and comment fields, all styled for clarity and ease of use.
 - **Admins** can update user details through a dynamic form that auto-populates fields based on selection, reducing friction and improving accuracy.